-Cruise ships to Anglesey Island dock at the Orthios berth (formerly Anglesey Aluminium), while larger ships are anchored in the outer harbour, from where their passengers are tendered via the ship's tender boats.
+Cruise ships to Holyhead (Anglesey Island) dock at the port's Orthios berth (formerly Anglesey Aluminium).
+Llarge-sized ships are anchored in the outer harbour, from where their passengers are transported via the ship's tender boats.

 The Holyhead cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Holyhead, Isle of Anglesey, Wales.